State GOP wary as Republicans push repeal of health law

 Iowa Gov. Terry Branstad, another Republican who accepted Medicaid expansion and is now Trump’s choice for ambassador to China, is counting on Vice President-elect Mike Pence’s experience as Indiana governor to help ease the way.

-“That is kind or reassuring to us that we’re going to be able to make a transition,” he said.
+“That is kind of reassuring to us that we’re going to be able to make a transition,” he said.
 Still, he added: “They also have the responsibility to replace it with something that is affordable and sustainable.”

 Beaumont reported from Des Moines, Iowa.
 Follow the reporters on Twitter at https://twitter.com/BillBarrowAP and https://twitter.com/TomBeaumont.